7 Cybersecurity Risks of Using Personal Devices for Work

 Clear Usage Guidelines

-- Acceptable use policies: Develop clear policies that outline acceptable device usage, including guidelines for handling sensitive data and personal devices in the workplace.
+- Acceptable use policies: Develop clear policies that outline acceptable device usage, including guidelines for handling sensitive data and personal AI tools in the workplace.

 - Data classification: Implement a data classification system to identify and categorize sensitive information based on its value and risk.